ADED 370 and ADED 470 Independent Study Courses

 The proposal must have:

-- A clear indication of an alignment between 4 (or more) learning outcomes and the ways those outcomes will be assessed.
+- A clear indication of an alignment between 4 (or more) learning outcomes and the way they will be assessed.

 - Include researching and reviewing literature or readings on the topic.

 - Create a table (see sample below) to show the constructive alignment of outcomes, activities, and assessments.
-The table will have 3 columns and five rows, including a row for the heading.
+The table will have 3 columns and five rows, including a heading row.

-- Use the proper demonstrable verbs for the learning outcomes after the preamble "By the end of this study, I will then "Critique...", "Review research on the topic", etc.
+- Use demonstrable verbs for the learning outcomes after the preamble "By the end of this study, I will then "Critique...", "Review research on the topic", etc.

 - Include readings and application procedures.

 The Procedure: Send the proposal to the program advisor who will send it to the instructor who most matches the topic.

 Once the proposal is accepted, and the final proposal is sent to the Dean to approve and then, students will be contacted to register in a special course set up for this activity.